cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/Database_Design.md

 ## Added new attribute to Country Relation
 Previously country relation has only one attribute Countryname but now we have added new attribute NationalSport.

+## Added new relationships to User relation
+Previously User is not participating in any relationships but now we have added two new relationships LikeSport & LikeCountry which adds a feature of User liking specific countries and sports.